 The grill grate sits about 25 inches above the charcoal.
 So, it’s not as close as you’re probably used to and won’t be as hot either.
 But, if you don’t want to have two barbecues sitting around and are just using it occasionally, the results aren’t bad.

 You can grill directly on the grate, or, we like using a cast iron pan to block the flare-ups and keep all the juices in too.

 The standard Pit Barrel Cooker Classic package comes with everything you really need for smoking or grilling.
 You’ve got the drum itself with a stand, 2 hanging rods, 8 stainless steel hooks, the charcoal basket, standard grill grate, and, a wooden hook remover.

 The full 18.5″ Classic PBC is decently large.
-But, it’s easy to move because it’s just one piece and everything can stay inside of it.
+But, it’s easy to move because it’s just one piece (except for the stand) and everything can stay inside of it.